VictorAceChen/Winform-nested-menus/README.md

 I didn't want to add menu items (through the Visual Studio Designer) each time a new MDI child form was introduced.
 Now they are generated for each "_childForm"(that exist within the assembly) and for the interfaces represented in an implementation tree in "menuStripFormation.cs".
 As long as a "_childForm" implements an interface within said tree, It will have a menu item made.
 Click events for menu items (derived from "_childForm") are generated within MenuItemForChildForm.

 For "IMPLEMENTING CLOSE BUTTON IN TAB PAGES", I replaced the 'x' that represented the close button with an image.
-And instead of using a "for loop" to register a click event, I based it on "tabControl.SelectedIndex".
 To give it a button effect, I had the image redrawn from mouse events within the tabcontrol.<br />